fgero/dhcpv6-mod/README.md

 And, as Unifi does not use `wget` options like `--connect-timeout=01` or the `--prefer-family=IPv4`, the default is to try the first adress returned by the DNS resolver (which is IPV6) and never timeout.

 So we need to use the `.wgetrc` file to change the default behaviour of `wget` commands (until Unifi does something)

+NOTE : if you used the `05-replace-odhcp6c.sh` script to install, as you should have, then it's already done, this is for information or check :

 ```bash
 grep -sq '^prefer-family' /root/.wgetrc || echo 'prefer-family = IPv4' >> /root/.wgetrc